-Even though there have been significant efforts from various scholars, researchers and institutions in the past, as up to now it is still hard to say that a separate field dedicated strictly to Ulaanbaatar has been established either as a part of Mongolian Studies or otherwise.
+Even though there have been significant efforts from various scholars, researchers and institutions in the past, as up to now it is still hard to say that a separate field dedicated strictly to Ulaanbaatar has been established.
 The works Mongolian scholars remain mostly related (but not fully restricted) to the historical perspective.
-Apart from the valuable input of historians per se these also constitute a very basic and most important contribution to the field of Studies on Ulaanbaatar as they lay the foundation enabling further researching and understanding of the nomadic heritage of this one of a kind metropolis.
-Most of the crucial topics undertaken by foreigners on the other hand, have been attempts by the journalist community often in search of a sensation leaving important under-layers of many problems and processes not touched upon at all.
+Apart from the valuable input of historians per se these also constitute a very basic and most important contribution to the field of Studies on Ulaanbaatar as they lay a foundation induced with a local understanding of the nomadic heritage of this one of a kind metropolis.
 The international scholarly community in turn, has mostly researched Ulaanbaatar-related topics from a rather anthropological or ethnographic perspective.
 Not many Mongolists in general (both Mongolian and foreign) take up Ulaanbaatar as their main topic and so a lot of important gaps remain to be filled with professional knowledge.
 The Ulaanbaatar Studies project aims at providing a resource base and hopefully a platform for scholarly exchange among the Mongolian Studies’ community and beyond, in order to better the understanding of Mongolia’s capital Ulaanbaatar both in historical as well as present-day terms.
-Another important idea behind the project is to provoke discussion related to better defining the field, its interdisciplinary character and possible, applicable (mixed) methodologies.
+Another important idea behind the project is to provoke discussion related to better defining the field, its interdisciplinary character and possible methodologies.
 As of now the field of Ulaanbaatar Studies still remains a somewhat peculiar “no man’s land”.
 Hopefully that can change in the near future.